mlopezsoto/aws-cdk-volunt-ecs/README.md

 > cdk deploy butterfly

 After it finishes, it will display some results and your application will be available online.
-Your application should be available from the Loan Balancer DNS name, which you can get from the output 'ALBDNSName'.
+Your application should be available from the Load Balancer DNS name, which you can get from the output 'ALBDNSName'.
 The prefix changes depending on the name you use for your stack, in our case it is 'butterfly'.

 ```